alaskajohn/3dCameraClass/README.md

 3D Camera Class

-This class was provides common camera functions for moving around in 3D space via quaternions.
+This class provides common camera functions for moving around in 3D space via quaternions.

 These use the actual quaternion math (instead of building DirectX and OpenGL functions which are likely faster than what I have provided).